 In the last 5 years, Hannah has focused on undertaking senior interim fundraising and marketing assignments for the likes of Macmillan Cancer Support, Diabetes UK, Asthma UK and most recently as Director of Fundraising for the disability charity SeeAbility.

 Hannah is used to hitting the ground running, supporting existing teams and adding significant value to current portfolios.
-She much looks forward to joining the College as Interim Director of Development & External Relations.
-She will be working part time until Easter and then full time from April.
+She started at the College as interim Director of Development & External Relations and was made permanent in the role in April 2019.